 | Mistake | Why It Matters |

 | Bringing only an Aadhaar card for air travel | Airlines and Nepal immigration do not accept Aadhaar for adults.
-Carry a passport or a Voter ID. |
+Carry a passport or voter ID. |

-| Carrying ₹2,000 notes | ₹2,000 notes are not accepted anywhere in Nepal.
+| Carrying ₹2,000 notes | ₹2,000 notes are not accepted in Nepal.
 Exchange before departure. |

 | Assuming UPI works in Nepal | UPI acceptance is very limited.
 Carry INR notes of ₹500 or less, or arrange a bank transfer. |

-| Skipping the land border entry stamp | A missing stamp causes problems at the departure gate.
+| Skipping the land border entry stamp | A missing stamp may cause problems at the departure gate.
 Always request it. |

-| Planning too short a trip | 5-day cover only for Kathmandu and Pokhara.
-Add Chitwan for the full picture. |
+| Planning too short a trip | A 5-day tour covers only Kathmandu and Pokhara.
+Add Chitwan for a fuller Nepal experience. |

-| Skipping Chitwan National Park | Chitwan offers a wildlife and cultural experience that no other stop in Nepal can replicate. |
+| Skipping Chitwan National Park | Chitwan offers wildlife, jungle activities, and Tharu culture that other Nepal stops cannot match. |

-| Booking through an Indian portal without checking the direct rates | The same product costs 25-40% more through the agent channel. |
+| Booking through an Indian portal without checking the direct rates | The same product can cost 25–40% more through the agent channel. |

-| Visiting Pashupatinath at midday | Early morning or evening aarti visits give far better access, fewer crowds, and a deeper ritual experience. |
+| Visiting Pashupatinath at midday | Early morning or evening aarti visits give better access, fewer crowds, and a deeper ritual experience. |

-| Not asking about VIP darshan for Pashupatinath | Most Indian travelers wait in the public queue.
-A direct operator arranges access to the inner sanctum. |
+| Not asking about VIP darshan for Pashupatinath | Most travelers wait in the public queue.
+A direct operator can arrange suitable temple access where available. |

-| Flying from Nepal to a non-Indian destination without an NOC | Third Country NOC is required.
+| Flying from Nepal to a non-Indian destination without an NOC | A Third Country NOC is required.
 Apply at the Embassy of India in Kathmandu 5 to 7 days in advance. |

 Frequently Asked Questions